Ibizan Hound Temperament: What's Good About 'Em, What's Bad About 'Em

 The Ibizan Hound belongs to a family of dogs called sighthounds, which were originally developed to hunt other animals.
 The slender, long-legged sighthound hunts by spotting movement across a vast distance, then running the animal down with lightning speed.

 Once past the boisterous puppy stage, the sleek Ibizan Hound is quiet, gentle, and relaxed indoors and can be a couch potato.

 However, true to his heritage, he is also a swift and athletic dog who needs running exercise in a safe, enclosed area.

 He loves to leap, and he is incredibly graceful and light on his feet, without equal as a high-jumper and broad-jumper.
-Fences must be at least six feet high - the top of the refrigerator is not out of his reach.
+Fences must be at least six feet high – and food stored on top of the refrigerator is not out of his reach!

 Polite but watchful with strangers, the Ibizan Hound does need early and extensive socialization to develop a confident, outgoing personality.
 Most are effective watchdogs and some have protective instincts, which is unusual for a sighthound.

-"Beezers" are good with other dogs, but likely to pursue (and catch!) smaller pets.
+"Beezers" are good with other dogs, but likely to pursue (and unfortunately catch....) smaller pets who run.